 You are advised to bring a torch and compass, as well as a pen to mark your answers.
 We hope to use electronic timing, so bring your own dibber if you have one.
 Light coloured clothing for extra visibility is advised.

 Join your fellow orienteers for a friendly drink, food and a chat and please support our host pub for this Race.
-The Star of Bethnal Green offers a mix of Midwestern US food at the moment – rich, authentic home-style BBQ flavours.
+The Railway Bell offers a range of food (including Thursday steak specials) as well as a range of beers and ciders on tap and in the fridge.

 See this page explaining how Street-O works.